-Grappling an opponent is a way to ensure that they cannot move without the target.
+Grappling an opponent is an effective close combat technique.
 In microgravity, this often has relatively little effect, as either party can still push off surfaces, albeit more slowly than they usually would, but grappling can still prevent targets from taking complex actions.
-Grappling always uses the Unarmed Combat skill and characters initiating a grapple must have one free hand.
+Grappling always uses the Unarmed Combat skill and characters initiating a grapple must have one free hand and be adjacent to their target.